OAI/OpenAPI-Specification/versions/2.0.md

 ---|:---:|---
 <a name="parameterName"/>name | `string` | **Required.** The name of the parameter.
 Parameter names are *case sensitive*. <ul><li>If [`in`](#parameterIn) is `"path"`, the `name` field MUST correspond to the associated path segment from the [path](#pathsPath) field in the [Paths Object](#pathsObject).
 See [Path Templating](#pathTemplating) for further information.<li>If [`in`](#parameterIn) is `"body"`, then the `name` MUST be `"body"`. <li>For all other cases, the `name` corresponds to the parameter name used based on the [`in`](#parameterIn) property.</ul>
 <a name="parameterIn"/>in | `string` | **Required.** The location of the parameter.
 Possible values are "query", "header", "path", "formData" or "body".
 <a name="parameterDescription"/>description | `string` | A brief description of the parameter.
 This could contain examples of use.
-Github-flavored markdown is allowed.
+[GFM syntax](https://help.github.com/articles/github-flavored-markdown) can be used for rich text representation.
 <a name="parameterRequired"/>required | `boolean` | Determines whether this parameter is mandatory.
 If the parameter is [`in`](#parameterIn) "path", this property is **required** and its value MUST be `true`.
 Otherwise, the property MAY be included and its default value is `false`.

 If `[in](#parameterIn)` is `"body"`: